 Background Checks: Due to clinical agency requirements, the Division of Health Professions requires an extensive nationwide Background Report which includes, but is not limited to, Oklahoma State Bureau of Investigation (OSBI) background searches for sex offender, violent offender, and criminal history.

 Classes will be selected from eligible applicants and ranked according to program preference points and GPA according to program requirements.
 See specific applications for detailed information.
 Remaining applicants will be placed on an alternate list.

 Special admission procedures exist regarding advanced placement, admission of licensed LPN applicants for the nursing program, transfer of credit from other schools and re-enrollment for students previously admitted into the program.
 Specific information regarding the procedures and eligibility for licensing can be found in the “Curriculum” section of this catalog.
-For application forms, contact the Office of Records and Graduation Services.
+Application forms are available at http://www.occc.edu/admissions/health.html.